foleyb25/oai-theme-generator/README.md

 ```javascript
 'Human: Give me a color scheme representing ${ThemeEra}. give me the colors in Hex Values and give me ${numColors} colors'
 ```

+### Specify image dimensions inputs

+Give the user the ability to specify the image size returned.
+The size of the image right now is around 3 mb and reducing the dimensions would help with load times.

 ## Examples